 Stanley Park.
 It’s almost 1,000 acres of pristine wilderness.
 Half a million trees including giants hundreds of years old.
 Eagles soar overhead while salmon, seals and even the occasional whale swim in the surrounding waters.
 It’s the city of Vancouver’s greatest treasure.

-These are the secrets that lurk in the shadows, on the hidden trails, and in the swirling waters.
-The secrets you aren’t supposed to know.
-The secrets of Stanley Park.
+On your Secrets of Stanley Park walking tour you’ll discover the secrets that lurk in the shadows, on the hidden trails, and in the swirling waters.
+The Secrets of Stanley Park.

 Your chance to explore Stanley Park